chrisjmit/CV/README.md

 The role involved a support and challenge style, benefitting from an organised approach working back from deadlines, the ability to influence others, and a self-starting and positive attitude.

 ### Other key roles carried out during this time include:

-*Workstyles Business Change Manager* responsible for co-ordinating the service move in 2016 from King's House to Hove Town Hall.
+*Workstyles Business Change Manager*

+responsible for co-ordinating the service move in 2016 from King's House to Hove Town Hall.

-*Customer Insight Manager* Author of the organisation's Customer Insight report.
+*Customer Insight Manager*

+Author of the organisation's Customer Insight report.
 I co-ordinated the collection of perceptional and transactional metrics on the customer experience, contact methods and feedback, and published this in an annual report with an audience of senior management, staff, residents and service users.

-*Internal Customer Survey manager* Co-ordinated, analysed and published results of an annual survey of staff satisfaction of working with and using other council services.
+*Internal Customer Survey manager*

+Co-ordinated, analysed and published results of an annual survey of staff satisfaction of working with and using other council services.

-**Brighton & Hove City Council** (February 2009 to October 2010) *Systems Administrator*
+**Brighton & Hove City Council** (February 2009 to October 2010)

+*Systems Administrator*

 I was responsible for the administration  of the local authorities customer-engagement tool, used for consulting residents and service users on changes to service provision.
 I trained users in using the system and provided

-**University of Brighton** (May 2008 to January 2009) *Project Support Officer*
+**University of Brighton** (May 2008 to January 2009)

+*Project Support Officer*

 I supported the project manager to deliver the rollout of an estates and asset management software solution for the management building assets and workflow.
 The role also involved the authoring of technical documentation and guidance, and providing face-to-face training.

 ## Interests
 - Music (https://perchtheband.bandcamp.com)
 - Technology
 - Snowboarding
-- Cycling, gym, meditation
+- Cycling, gym, tennis

 ## Contact
 - Git: https://github.com/chrisjmit